dart-lang/dartdoc/doc/directives.md

 ## `@nodoc` - Do not include documentation

-An element whose doc comment should not appear in the generated documenation can include the `@nodoc` directive.
+An element whose doc comment should not appear in the generated documentation can include the `@nodoc` directive.

 Note that the `@nodoc` directive does not have curly braces, like most of the other directives.